 SagePay and Worldpay fall into this category, who act as a middle-man between your bank and your website or app.
-The merchant-in-the-middle charged a fixed price per transaction, and it’s then your bank that will then take a fixed percentage on top of the merchant services fee.
+The merchant-in-the-middle charges a fixed price per transaction, and then your bank takes a fixed percentage on top of the merchant services fee.
 Worldpay, Sagepay and the other merchant service middle-men typically charge 10-20p per transaction and will usually have productised packages based on order volumes.

-The largest benefit of the Merchant services approach is that funds clear directly into your bank account, which may be worth a lot to you if you a high sales volumes.
+The largest benefit of the Merchant services approach, is that funds clear directly into your bank account, which may be worth a lot to you if you have a high sales volumes.